-TABLE 6-3 - THRESHOLDS FOR DESIGN REVIEW OUTSIDE THE E CENTRAL

-DISTRICT AND ALL OTHER DISTRICTS

-Project Type Review

-Authority

-1. New Construction post and the same

-A. Major Corridors.

-Structures 5,000 sq. ft., up to and including 25,000 sq. ft. (with Director
+TABLE 6-3 - THRESHOLDS FOR DESIGN REVIEW OUTSIDE THE DISTRICT AND ALL OTHER DISTRICTS CENTRAL Project Type Review Authority 1.
+New Construction A. Major Corridors.
+Structures 5,000 sq. ft., up to and including 25,000 sq. ft. (with street frontage).
+Director Structures over 25,000 sq. ft. (with or without street frontage).
+Design Commission B. Areas with Specific Plans.

-street frontage).

-Structures over 25,000 sq. ft. (with or without street frontage).
-Design

-Commission

-B. Areas with Specific Plans.

 East Colorado, East Pasadena, Fair Oaks-Orange Grove, North Plan and So.
-Fair Oaks.
-Lake Specific

-Structures 5,000 sq. ft., up to and including 25,000 sq. ft. (with street frontage).
-Director

-Structures over 25,000 sq. ft. (with or without street frontage).
-Design Commission
+Fair Oaks. - Structures 5,000 sq. ft., up to and including 25,000 sq. ft. (with street frontage).
+Director Structures over 25,000 sq. ft. (with or without street frontage).
+Design Commission West Gateway.

-West Gateway. •

 Structures up to and including 25,000 sq. ft.
-Director

-Structures over 25,000 sq. ft. (with or without street frontage).
-Design

-Commission

-North Lake.

-Additions up to and including 500 sq. ft. except on street-facing Director

-elevation.

-All other projects.
-Design

-Commission

-C. City of Gardens Standards and Senior Housing in PS District

-Nine or fewer dwelling units.
-Director

-Ten or more dwelling units.
-Design

-Commission

-All projects in a designated landmark or historic district outside of Historic

-the Central District.
-Preservation

-Commission

-D. Elsewhere - Citywide.
+Director Structures over 25,000 sq. ft. (with or without street frontage).
+Design Commission North Lake.
+Additions up to and including 500 sq. ft. except on street-facing elevation.
+Director All other projects.
+Design Commission C. City of Gardens Standards and Senior Housing in PS District • Nine or fewer dwelling units.
+Director Ten or more dwelling units.
+Design Commission All projects in a designated landmark or historic district outside of the Central District.
+Historic Preservation Commission D. Elsewhere - Citywide.